aurelienkrieger/demystifying-machine-learning/lectures/intro-to-ml.md

 1. Making Decisions (Classifiers):
   - Purpose: Teach the computer to make choices or categorize things.
+  - Examples:
-  - Example: If you show it pictures of fruits, it can learn to distinguish between apples and oranges.
+    - Object classification: If you show it pictures of fruits, it can learn to distinguish between apples and oranges.
+    - Speech Recognition: Recognize and transcribe spoken words.
+    - Music Genre Classification: Classify music into different genres based on audio features.

 2. Predicting Values (Regression):
-  - Purpose: Teach the computer to predict a number or value based on input.
+  - Purpose: Teach the computer to predict continuous numbers based on input.
+  - Examples:
-  - Example: If you give it data about houses, it can predict the price of a new house.
+    - If you give it data about houses, it can predict the price of a new house.
+    - Pose Estimation: Track facial landmarks for applications like augmented reality.
+    - Object Tracking: Follow the movement of specific objects in a video stream.
+    - Action Recognition: Recognize and track human activities in video sequences.
+    - Sound Pitch Detection: Determine the frequency or pitch of a sound.

 3. Natural Language Processing (NLP):
   - Purpose: Understand and generate human language.